trychlos/pwix-seo-prerender/README.md

 A Meteor package which adds to your application the ways to manage server-side rendering.

-Its good behavior relies on a prerender service, which can be either [prerender.io](https://prerender.io) or your own local prerender service.
+Its good behavior relies on the availability somewhere of an external prerendering service, which can be either [prerender.io](https://prerender.io) or your own local prerender service.
 The prerender service must be addressed by the `PRERENDER_SERVICE_URL` environment variable (the environment of your running application on the server side).

 It is based on `prerender-node` package (cf. [References](#References) below).

-On the server-side, the `prerender-node` package provides a middleware which redirects all requests incoming from a bot crawler to the addressed prerender service.
+On the server-side, thanks to `prerender-node`, the `pwix:ssr` package provides a middleware which redirects all requests incoming from a bot crawler to the addressed prerender service.

-On the client-side, the `pwix:ssr` package provides a `SSR.isBot()` reactive datasource which is true when the current rendering is asked by a bot crawler.
+On the client-side, the `pwix:ssr` package provides a `SSR.isBot()` and `SSR.isPrerender()` reactive datasources (see [Methods](#Methods) below).

+## How does it work ?

+`pwix:ssr` looks at the headers of each incoming HTTP request in order to detect a bot crawler activity.
+When it does so, the request is forwarded to the prerendering service which handle it, and returns the built page (without any script).

+The client-side datasources are here so that your application may decide to build a special page or have a special look when prerendering.

+For example, you may want to not display a cookie banner in such a case.

 ## Configuration